SFDO-Tooling/CumulusCI/docs/robot_playwright.rst

 `Playwright <https://playwright.dev/>`_.
 Playwright is a ground-up reinvention of a browser automation library that aims to address several shortcomings of Selenium.
-For example, playwright has built-in support for waiting for elements to appear, for working with the shadow DOM, video capture of a testing session, and so on.
+For example, Playwright has built-in support for waiting for elements to appear, for working with the shadow DOM, video capture of a testing session, and so on.

-In 2021 the Robot Framework project introduced the `Browser <https://robotframework-browser.org/>`_ library which adds keywords based on top of Playwright.
+In 2021 the Robot Framework project introduced the `Browser <https://robotframework-browser.org/>`_ library which adds keywords that use the Playwright API.

-Starting with CumulusCI version 3.58.0, we are providing experimental support for Playwright and the Browser library in CumulusCI.
+Starting with CumulusCI version 3.59.0, we are providing experimental support for Playwright and the Browser library in CumulusCI.

 Installation